 ***I add riced cauliflower when I’m feeling like getting extra veggies in.
 Only add when you’re planning on microwaving and eating warm.
 You can find riced cauliflower in most grocery stores, or you can make your own in a food processor.

 Chocolate Avocado Overnight Oats – The Local Sprout

-Here at The Local Sprout I share healthy, gluten-free recipes that require a blender, food processor, 45-minutes or less or a dozen ingredients or less.
+Here at The Local Sprout I share healthy and simple, gluten-free recipes that require a blender, 45-minutes or less or a dozen ingredients or less.
 My aim is to inspire and educate others on what it means to create a healthy and sustainable lifestyle.